Wojtasoo/RAG-Chunking/README.md

 - **Best Performing Setting**:
   The configuration with a chunk size of 200 tokens and top-10 retrievals offered the highest recall, making it suitable for recall-focused applications like exploratory search.

-- **Embedding Model Performance**:
-  The `all-MiniLM-L6-v2` model was lightweight and efficient for this task.
-Future work could explore more powerful embeddings for improved semantic matching.